Understanding Food Allergies & Food Intolerances

 If the elimination diet doesn’t provide clear-cut food intolerance answers, a hydrogen breath test can be done to determine lactose intolerance or fructose malabsorption.
 The same test is done to diagnose irritable bowel syndrome.
 It’s a non-invasive test done in a clinic setting after fasting for 12 hours.

 As I mentioned earlier, I found out about my food intolerances with a blood test.
-You can learn more about the ELISA test at the Genova Diagnostics website.
+You can learn more about some of your testing options at the Genova Diagnostics website.